Mainman002/core-defender/README.md

 # core-defender
 Place defenders on a grid to stop enemies from attacking your power core!
+(based on a tutorial by Franks laboratory)

 Tutorial Found Here ->
 https://youtu.be/QxYg8-mhhhs